2016 United States House of Representatives elections: Closest races

-In thirty-five races, the margin of victory was less than 10%.
+Thirty-five races were decided by 10% or lower.

+Texas's 7th was the tipping point seat.

 Election ratings

 Primary dates

-This table shows the primary dates for regularly-scheduled elections.
+This table shows the primary dates for regularly scheduled elections.
 It also shows the type of primary.
 In an "open" primary, any registered voter can vote in any party's primary.
 In a "closed" primary, only voters registered with a specific party can vote in that party's primary.
 In a "top-two" primary, all candidates run against each other regardless of party affiliation, and the top two candidates advance to the second round of voting (in Louisiana, a candidate can win the election by winning a majority of the vote in the first round).
 All of the various other primary types are classified as "hybrid."
 Alaska in 2008 provides one example of a hybrid primary: the Democratic Party allowed unaffiliated voters to vote in its primary, while the Republican Party only allowed party members to vote in its primary.

 RIndicates a state that requires primary run-off elections under certain conditions.